Adopt A Wild One

 And then there is Tommy, the eastern box turtle.
 Tommy came to us in fairly bad shape a few years ago.
 He was taken in by a well meaning family, however, not understanding what box turtles need, they fed him an all-vegetarian diet.
 As a result of not getting enough protein, Tommy developed a metabolic bone disorder.
 This resulted in a crack in his shell, a malformed beak (yes, turtles have beaks) and he lost the ability to close his shell completely.
 Box turtles are so named because they have a hinge on their shell so they can completely close themselves in for protection and hibernation.
 When Tommy lost this ability, he was not able to protect himself from the family's dog, and he lost most of one of his hind legs as a result.
-He now lives in the snake room in our Education Center and is one of our most popular Wildlife Ambassadors and Adopts.
+He now lives in the snake room in our Nature Center and is one of our most popular Wildlife Ambassadors and Adopts.

 Adopt a Wild One Application

 Give a gift or treat yourself and help protect the future of South Jersey wildlife and habitats.
 Your symbolic adoption helps to provide care to the 66 wildlife residents of the Refuge and the more then 4000 wild animals dropped off each year in need of care.
 You can choose from any of the following levels for adoption:

 Otus or Reggie